The knitted cast on is a way to put your first row of knitting stitches on your knitting needle.

 But the popular long tail cast on method does create a cast on row and a knitted row all in one.
 That's pretty cool.

-Before you start the knitted cast on you'll need to make a slip knot.
+Once again before you start the knitted cast on you'll need to make a slip knot.

 And also please note the pictures are on top with instructions just below.